 If diving is your thing or you’re visiting Dominica as a backpacker, be sure to check out Soufriere Guesthouse because it’s extremely well located to Nature Island Dive which is a dive shop I recommend in Dominica.
 Soufriere Guesthouse has private rooms and dormitory rooms starting at $23.00 USD as well as a garden, bar and shared kitchen meaning you can stay in Dominica on a budget here, meet cool people and focus on your diving!

 For more Dominica Hotels to suit all budgets and style of travel, have a look at Booking.com!

-Hiking in Dominica is extremely popular and the island has some of the best hiking in the Caribbean.
+Hiking in Dominica is extremely popular and the island has some of the best hiking in the Caribbean so make sure you fit this into your Dominica itinerary.
 The most well-known hike is to Boiling Lake which is the worlds second-largest boiling lake.
 This is an intense hike through forests, rivers, narrow paths and through the valley of desolation taking at least 3-4 hours each way.
 It is not for the faint-hearted and a local guide is highly recommended.

 If you are avid hiker there is the Waitukubuli National Trail (WNT) which runs the length of Dominica for 115 miles from the South to the North of the island and goes between many Kalinago villages.
 The Waitukubuli National Trail is the longest walking trail in the Caribbean!
 Take note that you must obtain a trail pass in advance to do this walk.